In May 2019, we asked for your feedback on our campaigns.

 4 out of 10 people are putting plastic pots, tubs and trays in the wrong bin.

-If everyone in Bury recycled one more bathroom cleaner bottle, it would save enough energy to power a primary school for nearly 2 months!
+If everyone in Rochdale recycled one more bathroom cleaner bottle, it would save enough energy to power a primary school for 2 months!

 1. Tell your friends and family how to recycle right

 2. Follow @recycle4gm on Facebook, Twitter and Instagram